mars-planet/mars_city/servers/biometric_signal_sensor_interface/src/anomaly_detector/README.md

 ```

 **NOTES**
+- Since the code has been integrated with the real time module created by Abhijith, for most of the above mentioned `To execute` to work, one has to modify the methods where the data structures of the respective AD algos are populated.
+To execute each AD from this directory only, one has to have the respective text files as input and modify the relevant method.
+For eg. one has to have `vt.txt`, `minuteventilation.txt`, `resp.txt`, `breathingrate.txt`, `br_quality.txt`, `inspiration.txt` and `expiration.txt` and modify the `populate_DS` method to read from files (uncomment) for `python respiration_AD.py` to work.
 - `anomaly_detector.cfg` - This is the configuration file which contains various customizable variable values for the various Anomaly Detection algorithms.
 - `bdac.py` - This file is a Python implementation of the file `easytest.c` from the open source ECG analysis software from EPLimited by Patrick Hamilton.
 Please read the top of the file for more info.
 - `detect_peaks.py` - Detect peaks in data based on their amplitude and other features by Marcos Duarte.